-Assign Sub Admin to NT/LDAP Entity
+Assign Sub Admin to an LDAP Node

-A group administrator assigned to an NT/LDAP entity (domain, group, member, LDAP container) has the privileges to add, edit, or delete entities to/from that node to which he/she is assigned.
+A group administrator assigned to an LDAP node (domain, group, workstation, member, or container) has the privileges to add, edit, or delete entities to/from that node to which he/ she is assigned.
 This Sub Admin group administrator is also responsible for creating and maintaining filtering profiles for entities in his/her assignment.

-- Click Assign to at any level of the NT/LDAP Group tree (domain, group, member, LDAP container) to open the Assign Access pop-up window (see Fig. 5-1).
+- Click Assign to at any level of the LDAP Group tree (domain, group, workstation, member, or container) to open the Assign Access pop-up window (see Fig. 4-1).
 In the Assign Access to selected tree nodes frame, the name of the entity (Node Name) displays, along with that node's Assignable status.
 If the node has already been assigned to a group manager, the username for the Assigned User displays. - 2.
 From the Assign to user field, choose from the list of available Sub Admins: